-Analysis conducted in April 2022 showed 94% of our suppliers are based within the 10 countries identified by the Global Slavery Index as having governments taking the most action to combat modern slavery.
+A high proportion of our suppliers are based within the9 countries identified by the Global Slavery Index as having governments taking the most action to combat modern slavery.

 We therefore consider modern slavery a low risk in our business and supply chain.